 - One complete interior book file (formatted as .pdf): Every page that you see when you open a physical copy of a book.
 This includes any blank pages, whether they are numbered or not, from beginning to end.
 Individual PDFs of each chapter or parts do not make a “complete” book.

 - One complete book cover file (formatted as .pdf): This means all the information (text and images) on the front cover, back cover, spine and flaps (if cover is a dust jacket) assembled into a single PDF.
 A PDF of the front cover alone is not a complete cover PDF.

 File Checklist (for Print on Demand Titles)

 The following lists contain basic guidelines to help avoid what we’ve found to be the most common causes of file rejection and delays for content formatted for print on demand (POD).

-- Must be uploaded as a separate file from the cover.
-Please note that PDFs created using the “save as” function from MS Word are not supported
+- Must be uploaded as a separate file from the cover

 - Use single-page format (1-up per page)

 - Do not include crop, registration, or printer marks